TRUCK ACCIDENT LAWYER

 Experienced trucking accident attorneys such as those at Swope, Rodante P.A. are prepared to go to battle on behalf of the injured party to hold the negligent party responsible.
 When handling a personal injury claim for bodily injury or a wrongful death claim related to a trucking accident, our trucking accident lawyers will take the time to investigate liability theories and determine if any state or federal regulations were broken.

 The injured party may be able to recover economic damages for accident-related costs including medical expenses, possible noneconomic damages, and punitive damages in some cases of “reckless disregard” or drunk driving punitive damages may be recovered.
 Our trucking accident lawyers at Swope, Rodante P.A. are deeply committed to achieving the best possible resolution for our clients.
 If you would like to speak with a representative at our firm, please contact us.

 What Should You Do If You’ve Been in a Trucking Accident?

 Since bodily injuries suffered in a trucking accident may often be severe, it’s critical to seek immediate medical attention.
 As in any other accident, it’s also important to obtain witness statements and photographs at the scene of accident.
 Artifacts in the roadway, such as gouge marks and debris may help experts in reconstructing exactly how the trucking accident occurred.
 It’s also important to obtain the truck driver’s travel and repair logs to determine whether or not drivers were in compliance with trucking regulations.
-An experienced law firm such as Swope, Rodante P.A. may be able to help you gather this evidence and bring a case to life in front of a jury.
+An experienced trucking accident law firm such as Swope, Rodante P.A. may be able to help you gather this evidence and bring a case to life in front of a jury.
 If you would like to speak with a representative about your case, please contact us.